Homeless women in the United States: Infectious diseases

-Because of their poor access to healthcare, infectious diseases are also common among the homeless population, such as the Herpes Simplex Virus type 2 (HSV-2), Human Immunodeficiency Virus (HIV)/Acquired Immune Deficiency Syndrome (AIDS), and others (3).
+Infectious diseases are common among the homeless population as they often have no access to medical care.
+Common diseases include Herpes Simplex Virus type 2 (HSV-2), Human Immunodeficiency Virus (HIV)/Acquired Immune Deficiency Syndrome (AIDS), and others (3).
 In the United States, about 21 to 24% are infected with HSV-2 as compared to 88% among homeless women and an even higher prevalence among HIV positive homeless women.
 Despite this seroprevalence, homeless women are not considered to be a high-risk population in national guidelines.
 HSV-2 increases the risk of HIV infection.
 Most homeless women are unaware of their HSV-2 infection, which renders them more vulnerable to HIV exposure.

 Besides financial instability, the contraction of HIV/AIDS has been shown to be more associated with homelessness.
 Homeless women are more likely than poor, housed women to practice unprotected sexual activity with multiple partners exposing themselves to HIV and other Sexually Transmitted Diseases (STDs).

 One study estimated that roughly 64% of homeless women participated in unprotected sex, and 60% are infected by one or more STDs such as chlamydia, herpes, genital warts, gonorrhea, syphilis, or trichomonas, with the most prevalent being Human papillomavirus (HPV).
 The contraction rate of HIV/AIDS to be three times higher in homeless women than housed women.
 Unprotected heterosexual sex is also the most common way HIV is spread to homeless women in the United States, with intravenous drug abuse and needle sharing followed (3).
 Unfortunately, due to their lack of quality health care, the homeless population are also more likely to die from HIV/AIDS.

 Mental health

-Poor mental health of women is an important precursor and consequence to homelessness, as well as a consequence of homelessness for both women and their children.
+Homelessness is often closely associated with poor mental health; both as a precursor and consequence of becoming homeless.
 Mental illness is reported in 30% of homeless persons, and in 50% to 60% of homeless women.
-Homeless women without children are more likely than homeless mothers to disclose their admission into a mental institution.
-Homeless women are especially impacted by certain mental health illnesses including antisocial personality behavior, depression, stress, and post-traumatic stress disorder.
-Addressing homeless' women trauma is essential for treatment, unacknowledged trauma increases women's and families' housing instability.
+Homeless women without children are often more likely to disclose a mental illness, which can include antisocial personality behavior, depression, stress, and post-traumatic stress disorder.